 Schedule a new section from the class summary page.

 How parents are notified

 Parents will automatically receive an email any time you schedule a new section that matches their request.
 The subject line is "New times scheduled for (class name)".

-  This email provides links for parents to delete or update their request if their schedule has changed.
+This email provides links for parents to delete or update their requests if their schedule has changed.